By Simon Glassock

 During these early days, we saw beautiful displays of lenticular clouds forming in the east.

 Loipe, seter and waffles

-Close to Høvringen there are around 100km of extremely well-marked loipe criss-crossing the mountains and valleys on which to practice these various manoeuvres.
+Close to Høvringen, there are around 100km of extremely well-marked loipe crisscrossing the mountains and valleys on which to practice these various maneuvres.
 An important element in choosing a route is the inclusion of at least one stop in a seter.

 A seter is traditionally a small mountain farm used during the summer when livestock are taken to graze in the high pastures.
 Seter are usually owned by a larger farm further down the valley and are simple affairs, often only a wooden cottage for the farmer and a barn for the livestock.

 In the Rondane mountains a number of seter have been turned into mountain huts and cafes, often with additional cabins and camping close by.
 Dovreyhytta, Hovdehytta, Putten seter, Smuksjøseter and Peer-Gynt-Hütte all serve hot drinks and food, popular choices with cold and tired skiers being mugs of hot chocolate and plates of waffles served with sour cream and syltetøy (jam).

 Most of the routes I skied took in one or more of these huts at some point in the day but the variety of loipe available meant that repetition was never a problem, even though we only skied in the vicinity of Høvringen and did not venture south-west towards Mysuseter or up towards the hut at Rondvassbu behind the high mountains in the west.

 Routes south from Høvringen to Putten seter skirted Anaripiggen (1211m) and Karihaugen (1277m) while to the west lay Smuksjøseter, a small cluster of wooden buildings overlooking a lake, which is of course entirely frozen over in winter.